-If you accidentally leak urine onto a garment or furniture there are several products you can use -- sprays and special detergents -- that remove urine stains and odors.
-Most are sold in pharmacies in the incontinence section.
+If you accidentally leak urine onto clothing or furniture, there are several products -- sprays and special detergents -- that remove urine stains and odors.
+Most are sold in pharmacies.
 Some can be found in mail order health catalogs or online.

 Some devices control the flow of urine.

 Women can choose devices that go inside the vagina, like tampons or vaginal sponges.
 They provide temporary control by putting pressure on the tissues of the bladder.
 This helps keep urine from escaping and is particularly good for stress incontinence, where exercise, laughing, and sneezing causes urine to leak.

 For 24-hour protection, many women find a pessary helpful.
 This is a plastic device that's inserted into the vagina.
 It increases pressure on the urethra muscles and adds support to the pelvic region.
 These devices are fitted to your pelvis size, so you’ll need to visit your doctor.
 You can remove them for cleaning.
 They should be replaced each year -- and that means another trip to the doctor.
 Ask your doctor if a pessary is a good option for you.
 In some cases they can make urinary incontinence worse.